quintel/etflex/README.markdown

 ## Installation

- 1. Copy `config/database.sample.yml` and `config/etflex.sample.yml` to respectively
+ 1. Copy `config/database.sample.yml` and `config/etflex.sample.yml` to
-    `config/database.yml` and `config/etflex.yml`.
-Edit any settings
+    `config/database.yml` and `config/etflex.yml` respectively.
+Edit any
-    as necessary for your local machine.
+    settings as necessary for your local machine.

  2. Install the Qt framework (see "Running the Tests" below for more information).
-This is one required when installing Gems for the "test" environment, and is not needed for production installs.
+This is required when installing Gems for the "test" environment, and is not needed for production installs.

  3. `bundle install`

+ 4. After creating your new database, run `rake db:setup db:seed` to add the tables, and some initial seed data.

 ## Running the Tests